- All Matchups

 Every day during the season, our NBA betting experts will identify some of the best player prop bets available.

-There are five NBA games on Friday’s schedule, including Spurs @ Hawks and Thunder @ Timberwolves.
+There are 11 NBA games on Monday’s schedule, including Cavaliers @ Spurs and Nuggets @ Heat.
 Let’s dive into the top player props for today.

 From left to right, you’ll find sections for the prop, expected value, cover probability, bet rating, and the best line available.
 Let’s quickly break down what these mean.